perfsonar/docs/install_debian.rst

 Bundle Installation on Debian
 ***********************************

 perfSONAR combines various sets of measurement tools and services.
-For perfSONAR 4.0 we provide the whole perfSONAR toolkit as Debian packages for five different architectures.
+For perfSONAR 4.2 we provide the whole perfSONAR toolkit as Debian packages for six different architectures.
 This should enable you to deploy a full perfSONAR node on one of the following distributions:

-* Debian 8 Jessie
 * Debian 9 Stretch
-* Ubuntu 14 Trusty Tahr
 * Ubuntu 16 Xenial Xerus
 * Ubuntu 18 Bionic Beaver